STAR-RG/practical_testing_book/testregression/flakytests.md

 The approach some teams have to deal with flaky tests is to reject the test that exhibited this behavior, as examining if the issue is with the test or with the code takes time and delays development.
 Hence the easiest and most straightforward approach is to assume that the test is incorrect and not the code.
 However, this can’t be the best alternative, because if there is in fact a bug in the code it can escalate to bigger problems by pushing a broken code ahead.

 A safe initial approach is to start tagging tests that are flaky.
 Beyond that, you'll need to investigate the reason why a test showed such behavior and to further analyze the impact caused by this issue.
 In this case, it's extremely important to collect as much information as possible during the execution of each test: logs, specificities from the environment and memory data from the moment the test was executed, etc. This way it’s easier to reproduce the test that failed and to compare what’s different from the test that passed.
 As mentioned before, some teams reproduce a failed test countless times, which also helps to evaluate how flaky a test is.
-Another important piece of information to be considered is when this test started to to flake, since it's usually more complex to find the root problem in tests with older failures.
+Another important piece of information to be considered is when this test started to flake, since it's usually more complex to find the root problem in tests with older failures.

 Once a test is tagged as flaky and data about its execution is collected, you can put this test into quarantine.
 Its output is disregarded and it shouldn’t be executed in the master pipeline until the issue with it is fixed.
 Then the assigned developer will start debugging the test, equipped with all the information about in which context this specific test failed and in which it passed.
 Because most teams set dealing with flaky tests as a high priority, these tests are generally fixed quickly.